CINO: A Chinese Minority Pre-trained Language Model: Experiments

 \subsubsection{TNCC}

-TNCC is a Tibetan classification dataset with 12 classes.
-It uses the macro-F1 score as the evaluation metric.
-In the paper \citet{DBLP:conf/cncl/QunLQH17}, the authors proposed two tasks: news title classification and news document classification.
+\textbf{How does CINO perform on the newly introduced language?} We evaluate CINO on TNCC, a Tibetan classification dataset with 12 classes.
+The original work \citep{DBLP:conf/cncl/QunLQH17} proposes a news title classification and a news document classification.
 Here we conduct the news document classification only.
 The task is to predict the topic of each document.
-Since no official splits of the dataset are given, We split the dataset into a training set, a development set and a test set with a ratio of 8:1:1.
+Because there are no official splits available, we split the dataset into a training set, a development set and a test set with a ratio of 8:1:1.
+Since the texts in the dataset have been pre-tokenized (spaces have been added between words), we remove the spaces between words and tokenize the texts with the pre-trained tokenizer unless otherwise specified.
+We select the best checkpoint based on its macro-F1 score.
+We also report the accuracy score for reference.

 The results are listed in Table \ref{results1}.
-The TextCNN \cite{textCNN} is trained from the scratch, and we have searched for the best architecture.
-The XLM-R model has not been pre-trained on the Tibetan corpus, therefore it has a very low score.
-Compared to the baselines, the CINO model boosts the performance notably.
+Compared among the pre-trained models, {XLM-R} series have low scores since the vocabulary is not adapted for the Tibetan language and has not been pre-trained on the Tibetan corpus.
+While {XLM-R-Ext-base} has an extended vocabulary and significantly outperforms {XLM-R-base} even without being pre-trained on the target language.
+Finally, by pre-training on the minority languages corpora, {CINO} is adapted to the new language and outperforms {XLM-R} and {XLM-R-Ext} notably.

+{mBERT} achieves better results when fine-tuned on the pre-tokenized data (but there are still many tokens being mapped to \texttt{[UNK]}).
+Due to the difference in the tokenization algorithms used by mBERT and XLM-R, XLM-R does not benefit from using pre-tokenized data.

+TextCNN and Word2vec (Tibetan) surprisingly achieve competitive scores and outperforms {XLM-R-Ext-base}.
+It is possibly due to the difficulty in the optimization of large models such as XLM-R with limited training data.
+As we continue increasing the model size, the performance gets worse, as can be seen from comparing the scores of {XLM-R-base-Ext} and {XLM-R-large-Ext}.